 However, because prenups are legal contracts, there are certain laws that govern their creation and enforceability.
 This is why you will want an experienced family law attorney on your side when attempting to create a prenup with your future spouse.

-At Vantage Group Legal Services, we have seasoned lawyers who have the tools and expertise needed to create a fair and equitable prenup for you and your partner.
-Further, because all of our attorneys have at least seven years of experience in their respective fields before they join our team, you can rest assured knowing that you are in good hands if you choose Vantage Group Legal Services.
+At Vantage Group Legal Services, our network of seasoned lawyers have the tools and expertise to create a fair and equitable prenup for you and your partner.

 Below, we discuss some of the most frequently asked questions about Illinois prenuptial agreements.
 This way, you can be more fully informed before proceeding with prenup negotiations with your partner.